photoprism/photoprism-docs/docs/user-guide/library/originals.md

 ## Scheduled and Automatic Indexing

 [PhotoPrism 240523-923ee0cf7](../../release-notes.md#may-23-2024) and newer versions can optionally perform scheduled rescans of your library.
-This feature can be enabled by setting a schedule with the [`PHOTOPRISM_INDEX_SCHEDULE`](../../getting-started/config-options.md#indexing) config option.
+This feature can be enabled by [setting a schedule in your configuration](../../getting-started/config-options.md#indexing).
+If you are using an external scheduler, please be careful not to start several indexing processes at the same time, as this not only causes a high server load, but may also lead to unexpected indexing results.

-By default, indexing is also automatically triggered after a safety delay of 5 minutes when *originals* are [added or modified via WebDAV](../sync/webdav.md).
+By default, a library rescan is also triggered automatically after a safety delay of 5 minutes when *originals* are [added or modified via WebDAV](../sync/webdav.md).
 You can change the safety delay or disable this feature through the [`PHOTOPRISM_AUTO_INDEX`](../../getting-started/config-options.md#indexing) config option.

 !!! tldr ""
-    Automatic indexing can cause files or sets of files to be incompletely indexed if you are using a slow or unreliable internet connection, which is of particular concern with [large video or RAW files](https://github.com/photoprism/photoprism/issues/4310).
+    Be aware that automatic indexing may cause files or sets of files to be incompletely indexed if you are using a slow or unreliable internet connection, which is of particular concern with [large video or RAW files](https://github.com/photoprism/photoprism/issues/4310).
-    Also be careful not to start several indexing processes at the same time, as this not only causes a high server load, but may also lead to unexpected indexing results.

 ## Ignoring Files and Folders